pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

  gem 'rack-cors'
 ```

 [JBuilder](https://github.com/rails/jbuilder) is used to create JSON structures for the responses from the application.
-In MVC terms, the JSON respones are going to be the view layer of the application and all Jbuilder-generated responses have to be put in <code> app/views/(view for a particular controller action) </code>.
+In MVC terms, the JSON respones are going to be the view layer of the application.
+Therefoe, all Jbuilder-generated responses have to be put in <code> app/views/(view for a particular controller action) </code>.
 [rack-cors](https://github.com/cyu/rack-cors) enables cross-origin resource sharing ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 Said in the simplest way possible, it will enable browser-based (AngularJS, React) and mobile applications to request information from the API.
 Go
 to the application configuration file and add the configurations for CORS:
 ```ruby